DahlmannIT/UIP_WS19-20_Infrastructure/README.md

 #### 4.2.6 Jobmanager

+This is the master-node of Apache Flink.
+You can deploy Flink-Jobs to this container.
+See [Apache Flink Documentation](https://ci.apache.org/projects/flink/flink-docs-stable/) for more details.

 #### 4.2.7 Taskmanager

 The Taskmanager is an image of Apache Flink, which use is to process Kafkas incoming data.